alaudet/raspi-sump/docs/README.md

 To start raspi-sump manually issue the command    sudo /home/pi/raspi-sump/raspisump.py

 To run raspisump at 1 minute intervals enter the following line in crontab as follows;

 1 - crontab -e

 2 - enter line in crontab as follows;
     1 * * * * sudo /home/pi/raspi-sump/raspisump.py

 3 - Save crontab

-(See cron documentation for questions on configuring crontab
+(See cron documentation for questions on configuring crontab)

 If running as a continuous process (raspisump_alternate.py)
 ===========================================================

+1) Replace raspisump.py with raspisump_alternate.py

+2) set reading_interval in raspisump.conf to desired interval (e.g. reading_interval = 30)

+3) Copy checkpid.py to home/pi/raspi-sump

+4) Make checkpid.py executable by running    'sudo chmod +x checkpid.py'

-To start Raspi-Sump on bootup add the following line at the end of /etc/rc.local just before the line 'exit 0'
+5) To start Raspi-Sump on bootup add the following line at the end of /etc/rc.local just before the line 'exit 0'

 /home/pi/raspi-sump/raspisump.py &

-Do not forget the ampersand '&' as this will run the script as a background process.
+6) Do not forget the ampersand '&' as this will run the script as a background process.

-To stop Raspi-Sump:
+7) To stop Raspi-Sump:

 sudo killall 09 raspisump.py

-To monitor the log file in the csv folder while raspi-sump is running;
+8) To monitor the log file in the csv folder while raspi-sump is running;

 tail -f 'csvlogfilename'

 Health check with checkpid.py.
 If checking level more than once per minute only.